Tenancy deposit scheme in the UK

 There may be times at the end of a tenancy where a landlord feels that it is appropriate to make deductions from the deposit.
 This is generally because of damage to the property or if it has been left in an unclean state and requires professional cleaning.
 If the tenant has any remaining unpaid rent, if there are bills relating to the property which have been left unpaid, or if anything that was on the property’s inventory is missing or has been stolen.

 There needs to be clear and justifiable reasoning behind deducting a deposit, and the amount that is taken from it should be reasonable and relative to the cause.

 At the end of the deposit, the tenant should request their deposit back from the landlord.
 They must inform them immediately if there are to be any deductions with a full breakdown of these.

-A deduction can only be legitimised in one of three ways, if the tenant agrees to the deduction, in the event of a dispute resolution, or if a court decides that it is fair.
+A deduction can only be legitimized in one of three ways, if the tenant agrees to the deduction, in the event of a dispute resolution, or if a court decides that it is fair.

 Tenancy Deposit Schemes In Summary

 Tenancy deposits are there to act as a safeguard for the landlord.
-However, the government-backed tenancy deposit protection schemes have been put in place to provide protection for the tenant.
+However, government-backed tenancy deposit protection schemes have been put in place to provide protection for the tenant.

 It is a legal requirement that all landlords adhere to the procedures of the tenancy deposit protection schemes as to not do so may result in fines.
 Once you have entered into a tenancy agreement with anyone renting out a property, the landlord must also ensure that they are staying informed about any changes to the law that may affect them and their tenants.